neondatabase/website/content/docs/manage/endpoints.md

 ### Update an endpoint with the API

 The following Neon API method updates the specified endpoint.
-The example reassigns the endpoint to another branch by changing the `branch_id`.
-The branch that you specify cannot have an existing endpoint.
-An endpoint must be associated with a branch, and a branch can have only one endpoint.
+To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/updateProjectEndpoint).

 ```text
 PATCH /projects/{project_id}/endpoints/{endpoint_id}
 ```

-The API method appears as follows when specified in a cURL command:
+The API method appears as follows when specified in a cURL command.
+The example reassigns the endpoint to another branch by changing the `branch_id`.
+The branch that you specify cannot have an existing endpoint.
+An endpoint must be associated with a branch, and a branch can have only one endpoint.

 ```bash
 curl -X 'PATCH' \